 Offroad Vietnam currently offers four different itineraries for Ho Chi Minh trail motorbike tours below.
 As a note, we can tailor it shorter or longer to work with your travel plan.
-Destination details could be found at the end of this page.
-On this page you will find the most popular Ho Chi Minh Trail Motorbike Tour 9 Days.
+Destination details are at the end of this page.
+On this page, you will find the most popular Ho Chi Minh Trail Motorbike Tour 9 Days.
 In fact, it’s also the shortest but seems to fit well with most customers’ timing.

 Please note that Ho Chi Minh Trail/Road rides cost more than our standard rides as we have to pay the guide(s) and bikes back to Hanoi.
 In addition, food and hotel in South Vietnam cost more than in the Northern part.
-We also recommend you to bring your riding gear as if you rent all from us, our guide may not be able to carry them back to Hanoi and surcharge may be applied.
+We also recommend you to bring your riding gear as if you rent all from us, our guide may not be able to carry them back to Hanoi.
+Therefore, a surcharge may be applied.

-Ho Chi Minh Trail is the name of the trip, it doesn’t mean we ride mainly on the old trail.
-The government already built a new highway on most of the original trail.
-However, we still have some parts on tracks and short-cuts that offer off-road riders a chance to test out their riding skills.
-The riding hours are longer than a Northern Vietnam trip, however the scenery is not as beautiful as in North Vietnam.
-It’s more about Vietnam War!
+Ho Chi Minh Trail Motorbike Tour is the name of the trip, it doesn’t mean we ride mainly on the old trail.
+In fact, the government already built a new highway on most of the original trail.
+However, we still have some parts on tracks and shortcuts that offer off-road riders a chance to test out their riding skills.
+The riding hours are longer than a Northern Vietnam trip.
+In addition, the scenery is not as beautiful as in North Vietnam.
+It’s more about the Vietnam War!

 (9 days, 8 nights)

 Ride participants are to make their own travel arrangements to Hanoi from their own country.
 We are happy to assist with hotel and transfer bookings in Hanoi where necessary.
-Once the tour is finished in Hoi An, ride participants are free to make their way further south or return to Hanoi.
-Once again, these arrangements are not included in the tour but we are happy to assist with bookings.
+Once the tour finishes in Hoi An, ride participants are free to make their way further south or return to Hanoi.
+Once again, these arrangements are not included in the tour.
+However, we are happy to assist with bookings.

 Day 1: Hanoi – Phu Yen (165 km, ~6 hours riding)

-Ride to Phu Yen on country road with a stop in Son Tay.
+Ride to Phu Yen on a country road with a stop in Son Tay.
 On November 20-21, 1970, a joint force composed of USAF Special Operations and rescue personnel and U.S. Army Special Forces, supported by U.S. Navy Carrier Task Force 77, made a daring raid on the Son Tay prison camp located less than 50 miles from Hanoi.
 The objective was to rescue as many as 100 U.S. captives thought to be held there.
 The assault troops, in six ARRS helicopters accompanied by two C-130 aircraft, flew 640km to Son Tay from bases in Thailand.
-U.S. Navy pilots made a diversionary raid while 116 USAF and Navy aircraft from seven air bases and three aircraft carriers flew refueling, surface-to-air missile suppression, fighter cover, close air support, early warning, communications support and reconnaissance missions.
-There was no prisoners found in camp.
+U.S. Navy pilots made a diversionary raid while 116 USAF and Navy aircraft from seven air bases and three aircraft carriers flew refueling, surface-to-air missile suppression, fighter cover, close air support, early warning, communications support, and reconnaissance missions.
+However, there were no prisoners found in the camp.

 Day 2: Phu Yen – Mai Chau (145 km, 5 hours riding)

-There are many small roads that lead into the mountains around Mai Chau so we’ll take the chance to ride out to isolated H’mong, Dao and Thai villages.
-We will take on the challenge of an old road built by the French army and spend the afternoon exploring nearby villages.
+There are many small roads that lead to the mountains around Mai Chau so we’ll take the chance to ride out to isolated H’mong, Dao, and Thai villages.
+Then you take on the challenge of an old road built by the French army and spend the afternoon exploring nearby villages.
 Overnight in a Thai ethnicity stilt house in Mai Chau.
 (B, L, D)

 Day 3: Mai Chau – Tan Ky (290 km, 9 hours riding)

-Ride on a small, spectacular and paved trail along the Ma river until Cam Thuy town where we stop for lunch.
-Hit the Ho Chi Minh trail (now a newly built highway) all the way to Tan Ky town where we spend the night in a hotel.
+Ride on a small, spectacular, and paved trail along the Ma river until Cam Thuy town where we stop for lunch.
+Then hit the Ho Chi Minh trail (now a newly built highway) all the way to Tan Ky town where we spend the night in a hotel.
 (B, L, D)

 Day 4: Tan Ky – Phong Nha (280 km, 8 hours riding)

-Ride on Ho Chi Minh Highway until Pho Chau where we stop to visit the HCM Trail victory monument which is in fact the real starting point of our HCM Trail ride.
+Ride on Ho Chi Minh Highway until Pho Chau where we stop to visit the HCM Trail victory monument.
+In fact, this is the real starting point of the original Ho Chi Minh Trail.

-Ride all the way to Phong Nha – Ke Bang, the biggest and also the most beautiful cave in Vietnam and Indochina and is now a UNESCO World Natural Heritage site.
+Ride all the way to Phong Nha – Ke Bang, the biggest and also the most beautiful cave in Vietnam and Indochina.
+Currently, it’s a UNESCO World Natural Heritage site.
 The karst formation of Phong Nha-Ke Bang National Park has evolved since the Paleozoic (some 400 million years ago) and so is the oldest major karst area in Asia.
 Subject to massive tectonic changes, the park’s karst landscape is extremely complex with many geographic features of considerable significance.
 The vast area, extending to the border of the Lao People’s Democratic Republic, contains spectacular formations including 65 km of caves and underground rivers.
 (B, L, D)

 Day 5: Phong Nha – Dong Hoi (60 km, 2 hours riding)

-Boating and exploring World Heritage site of Phong Nha where local civilians and military sheltered from incessant bombing during wartime.
+Boating and exploring the World Heritage site of Phong Nha where local civilians and military sheltered from incessant bombing during wartime.
 Then we drive down to the coastal town of Dong Hoi, which was heavily shelled by US warships during the war.
-At a hotel over looking the beach, we can take in some sunbathing by the beach.
+At a hotel overlooking the beach, we can take in some sunbathing by the beach.
 Overnight in Dong Hoi.
 (B, L, D)

 Day 6: Dong Hoi – Khe Sanh (200 km, 6 hours riding)

-We strike south through foothills which were once sprayed heavily by Agent Orange towards the former DMZ.
-There is still much evidence of bombing on the mountain sides and from time to time we will see remnants of the original Trail.
-We take in the Vinh Moc tunnel, the famous Hien Luong Bridge (former demarcation line between North and South Vietnam, the Truong Son Cemetery and finally Khe Sanh (former US Marine base).
+We strike south through foothills that were once sprayed heavily by Agent Orange towards the former DMZ.
+In fact, there is still much evidence of bombing on the mountainsides.
+From time to time we will see remnants of the original Trail.
+Then we take in the Vinh Moc tunnel, the famous Hien Luong Bridge (former demarcation line between North and South Vietnam, the Truong Son Cemetery, and finally Khe Sanh (former US Marine base).
 Overnight in Khe Sanh.
 (B, L, D)

 Day 7: Khe Sanh – Hue (180 km, 7 hours riding)

-In the morning we head south over the Da Krong Bridge (built by the Cubans in 1973) into the infamous A Shau valley, an area of intense wartime activity.
+In the morning we head south over the Da Krong Bridge (built by the Cubans in 1973) into the infamous A Shau Valley, an area of intense wartime activity.
 Passing Hamburger Hill and mountains still barren due to the extended effects of Agent Orange, we arrive at A Luoi, where there are many Bru Van hill tribe people.
-Then, cruising through green back country down the steep Me Oi Pass, we continue on to the beautiful city of Hue which lies along the banks of the Perfume River.
+Then cruise through green back country down the steep Me Oi Pass, we continue on to the beautiful city of Hue which lies along the banks of the Perfume River.
 Overnight in Hue.
 (B, L, D)

 Day 8: Hue – Hoi An (145 km, 5 hours riding)